george-markou/Terraform-Azure/Network/privateDnsZone/README.md

 }
 ```

-This example creates two new Private DNS Zones called in the westus2 region and attaches them to the virtual network called my-vnet.
+This example creates two new Private DNS Zones and attaches them to a virtual network.

 <h2>Input Variables</h2>
 The module accepts the following input variables: